NREL/PRAS/docs/src/PRAS/results.md

 and therefore the two should never be added together.
 Similar period and region specific metrics can be obtained to the metrics mentioned below in the system shortfall object.

-Shortfall result objects can be indexed into by region, timestep, both region and timestep, or neither.
+`Shortfall` and `ShortfallSamples` result objects can be indexed into by region, timestep, both region and timestep or neither.
 Indexing on neither (via `result[]`) reports the total shortfall across all regions and time periods.

-Shortfall results are unique among the built-in result types in that the raw results can also be converted to specific probabilistic risk metrics (**EUE**,  **LOLE**, or **CVAR**).
-For sampling-based methods, both metric estimates and the standard error of those estimates are provided.
-For example, after assessing the system, metrics across all regions and the full simulation horizon can be extracted as:
+`Shortfall` and `ShortfallSamples` results can also be converted to probabilistic risk metrics such as **EUE**, **LOLE** or **CVAR**.
+For sampling-based methods, both metric estimates and their standard errors are provided.
+For example, metrics across all regions and the full simulation horizon can be extracted as:

 ```julia
 shortfall, = assess(sys, SequentialMonteCarlo(), Shortfall())